Assessing imbalance in signed brain networks: Introduction

-A fourth variant is defined by implementing the concept of \emph{limited penetrable visibility}, proposed in~\cite{Zhou2012} to reduce the level of noise accompanying data to a larger extent than that achievable by using VGs and HVGs.
-In this case, any two nodes are connected if the visibility line joining the tops of the two associated bars crosses a number of `obstacles' that is smaller than, or equal to, a fixed value $L$ - naturally, the limited penetrable visibility graph (LPVG) reduces to the VG when $L=0$, i.e. when there are no `obstacles'.
-LPVGs have been employed to analyse EEG signals of people in different conditions (affected by Alzheimer's disease~\cite{Wang2016} or under manual acupuncture~\cite{Pei2014}).

-A fifth variant is defined by implementing the concept of \emph{weighted visibility}.
-The method, proposed in~\cite{Supriya2016}, prescribes to enrich each edge of a DHVG with a weight matching the `view angle' of the observing node, its sign with respect to the horizontal axis indicating if the values of the time series increase (if positive) or decrease (if negative); since such a method allows for negative weights, the absolute value of the angle is often considered.
-The authors employed the method to identify EEG signals associated with epilepsy.

-A last variant is defined by implementing the concept of \emph{differential visibility}, realised by removing the edge set of the HVG from the edge set of the VG~\cite{Zhu2014}.
+Several variants of the so-called \emph{visibility graph} (VG) have been proposed: in~\cite{Luque2009}, a \emph{horizontal visibility graph} (HVG) is constructed by considering (only) horizontal visibility lines - as a consequence, the HVG is always a subgraph of the VG, hence containing less information, although its construction is faster; in~\cite{Lacasa2012}, a \emph{directed horizontal visibility graph} (DHVG) is constructed by letting any pair of time steps $t_i<t_j$ induce an edge $i\rightarrow j$; in~\cite{Zhou2012}, a \emph{limited penetrable visibility graph} (LPVG) is constructed by connecting any two nodes if the visibility line joining the tops of the two associated bars crosses a number of `obstacles' that is smaller than, or equal to, a fixed value $L$ - naturally, the limited penetrable visibility graph (LPVG) reduces to the VG when $L=0$, i.e. when there are no `obstacles'; in~\cite{Supriya2016}, a \emph{weighted visibility graph} is constructed by enriching each edge of a DHVG with a weight matching the `view angle' of the observing node, its sign with respect to the horizontal axis indicating if the values of the time series increase (if positive) or decrease (if negative); in~\cite{Zhu2014}, a \emph{differential visibility graph} is constructed by removing the edge set of the HVG from the edge set of the VG.\\